YazanAlhalabi/Finna-recommends/README.md

 ### 1. Introduction

-Finna Recommends Extenstion aims to improve accessibility of information for everyone.
+Finna Recommends Extension aims to improve accessibility of information for everyone.

 ### 2. Features